os-climate/osc-geo-h3grid-srv/README.md

 # osc-geo-h3grid-srv - Service for Geospatial Temporal Data Mesh

-Experimental geospatial temporal data mesh that uses H3 (from Uber) cells to create a uniform mesh of regions of varying resolutions for the globe.

-Capabilities include:
-- loading geospatial data
-- interpolating latitude/longitude data to map into H3 cells
-of varying resolution.
-- managing shapefiles
+The h3 server is a server designed to allow access to geospatial indices constructed by the [osc-geo-h3loader-cli][1] repository.
+These indices use the H3 mesh developed by Uber to create a uniform grid useful for indexing and comparing data from many different datasets.

 The Ecosystem Platform was originally developed by Broda Group Software with key contributions by: